 Benjamin’s may be famous for its burgers, but it also has some pretty tasty chicken.
 The burgers are amazing, and the soul food is off the charts.

 3. MEL-O-DEE RESTAURANT

 This New Carlisle classic has been serving up home cooked meals since 1965.
 Their fried chicken is broasted as opposed to the country-fried chicken you might be attempting to conjure up.
-Broasting is a technique that was created and patented by the Broaster Company in Beloit, Wisconsin that uses a combination of pressure cooking and deep-frying the meat to create a crunchy outer coating that seals in the tender meat.
-Be sure to try their famous cole slaw when you order up a fabulous broasted chicken dinner that they’ve been perfecting since 1965.
+Broasting is a technique created and patented by the Broaster Company in Beloit, Wisconsin that uses a combination of pressure cooking and deep-frying the meat to create a crunchy outer coating that seals in the tender meat.
+Be sure to try their famous cole slaw when you order up a fabulous broasted chicken dinner they’ve been perfecting since 1965.

 Location: 2350 S. Dayton-Lakeview Road, New Carlisle

 More succulent broasted chicken awaits at this Kettering destination.
 Pair it with sweet potato casserole and some hot bacon slaw and you will be making a plan for a return visit in your mind as you feast.
 The fried whitefish and deep fried oysters are also worth seeking out.

 Location: 3911 Marshall Road, Dayton

 More info: www.ketteringbarbequecarryout.com or 937-293-3592

 5. LOVELY’S FARM MARKET